-There can be no assurances that any of the Mineral Resources stated in this MD&A or in published technical reports of the Company, will be realized.
+There can be no assurances that any of the Mineral Resources stated in this MD&A or published in the continuous disclosure of the Company, will be realized.
 Until a deposit is actually mined and processed, the quantity of Mineral Resources or Reserves, grades, recoveries, and costs must be considered as estimates only.
 In addition, the quantity of Mineral Resources or Reserves may vary depending on, among other things, metal prices.
 Any material change in the quantity of Mineral Resources or Reserves, grades, ore dilution occurring during mining operations, recoveries, costs, or other factors may affect the economic viability of stated Mineral Resources or Reserves.
 In addition, there is no assurance that metal recoveries in limited, small-scale laboratory tests will be duplicated by larger scale tests or during production.
 Fluctuations in metal prices, results of future drilling, metallurgical testing, actual mining and operating results, and other events subsequent to the date of stated Mineral Resources and Reserves estimates may require revision of such estimates.
-Any material reductions in estimates of Mineral Resources or Reserves could have a material adverse effect on the Company.
+Any material reductions in estimates of Mineral Resources or Reserves effect on the Company.
+The Company's technical reports include price and market assumptions concerning an expanded demand in the scandium market.
+There is no assurance that these price and market assumptions will be realized.